High Arctic Explorer: Svalbard, Greenland & Iceland

 • All shore excursions and zodiac activities

-• Captain's Welcome and Farewell reception including four-course dinner, house cocktails, beer and wine, and non-alcoholic beverages
+• Captain's Welcome and Farewell reception including four-course dinner, house cocktails, beer and wine

 • Educational lectures by expert onboard polar guides